mgisonni-cin/FloodPROOFS-polytope-module/README.md

 # Polytope Downloader for FloodPROOFS

-Download ECMWF Destination Earth Extremes-DT data nedded for FloodPROOFS via Polytope.
+Download ECMWF Destination Earth Extremes-DT data nedded for **FloodPROOFS** via *Polytope*.
 This is done using a small, modular, and config-driven Python toolchain.
+Integration of the *Aviso* notification system for automatic download at data readiness is also explored.

-- **Config lives in** `configs/default.yaml` (address + base request).
+- **Config lives in** `configs/default.yaml`.
 - **Parameter registry** lives in `params/params.yaml`.
 - **Outputs** are written to `data/YYYY/MM/DD/param.nc`.

 > Authentication for Polytope is required **once** before using the downloader (see below).

+Refer also to the official ECMWF repositories for [polytope](https://github.com/ecmwf/polytope) and [polytope-examples](https://github.com/destination-earth-digital-twins/polytope-examples), [aviso](https://github.com/ecmwf/aviso) and [aviso-examples](https://github.com/ecmwf/aviso-examples).

 ---